 If the Cyclosome process is potent enough, then it could lead to partial HPTA shutdown (more absorbed = more testosterone = more conversion to estrogen, after all), thus requiring a strong anti-estrogen and more.

 Serious business and serious personal decisions

 Just realize that this is no joking matter nor is it something you half-ass.
 Getting into this world and taking these compounds is serious business, so don’t go in without a gameplan and appointments already scheduled.
 Look before you leap.

 Over time, we’ll iron out some of these questions on the various compounds, and get some reviews going, as the products are only weeks old at the time of writing.

 Hell, we’re even willing to reimburse you for some blood tests if we can get some real-deal logs going (contact us if you’re interested in participating).
 How else can we be sure?

 Takeaway: This is happening

-You may or may not be ready to take the leap into the world of prohormones, but if you are, then you need to make sure you’re using the best quality available.
+You may or may not be ready to take the leap into the world of hardcore hormonal supplementation, but if you are, then you need to make sure you’re using the best quality available.

 Love them or hate them, Hi-Tech Pharma’s been taking over chunk after chunk of this industry.
 There’s not much stopping the Hi-Tech train right now.
 And given how often they’re audited by the FDA, we’re confident that what they say is on the label is exactly what is in the label – a statement we sadly can’t make about every company anymore.